BIG ISLAND 7 Days

 • From the parking area, it is an easy 5-mile scenic flat walk out and back.

 • Caution: because there is no cover from the sun, it can get very warm.
-Bring water and sunscreen.
+Bring plenty of water and sunscreen.

 • Locals run jeep rides to Green Beach for those visitors who do not want to hike the trail.